Nor’easter could wallop New England with heavy snow and wind Saturday

 New York City

 The Big Apple could be close to the zone where substantial snow starts and stops.
-The odds will increase just to its north and northeast but a blitz of heavy snow and strong winds, gusting over 40 mph, cannot be ruled out.
+The odds will increase just to its north and northeast, but a blitz of heavy snow and strong winds, gusting over 40 mph, cannot be ruled out.
 If heavy snow develops, it would be during the day Saturday; lighter snow will probably develop Friday night.

 Chance of at least one inch: 60 percent | Chance of at least three inches: 35 percent | Chance of at least six inches: 25 percent